Nine tourists killed in landslide in HP; PM announces Rs 2 lakh ex gratia for families of victims | Politics

 Nine tourists killed in landslide in HP; PM announces Rs 2 lakh ex gratia for families of victims

-Nine tourists were killed after heavy boulders fell on their tempo traveller in a landslide near Basteri in Kinnaur district of Himachal Pradesh on Sunday, police said.Multiple landslides triggered by recent rains occurred near Basteri on Sangla-Chitkul road at 1.25 pm, resulting in a bridge collapse and damage to some vehicles, they said.A video of a bridge collapse in Basteri has gone viral on social media.
+Nine tourists were killed on Sunday after heavy boulders fell on their tempo traveller in a landslide near Basteri in Kinnaur district of Himachal Pradesh, police said.Multiple landslides triggered by recent rains occurred near Basteri on Sangla-Chitkul road at 1.25 pm, resulting in a bridge collapse and damage to some vehicles, they said.A video of a bridge collapse in Basteri has gone viral on social media.

 - Country: